Wedding Ceremony Music: Complete Guide - Cheese Wedding Cake Shop

 Prelude Planning starts 20-45 minutes before your ceremony, setting the tone as guests arrive.
 You'll want to select 4-10 light, ambient pieces that create the perfect atmosphere.
 Whether you choose classical arrangements or contemporary favourites, these selections should feel welcoming and anticipatory.

-Plan your Ceremony Interludes carefully, selecting 1-2 meaningful pieces for unity ceremonies or other symbolic moments.
+2. Plan your Ceremony Interludes carefully, selecting 1-2 meaningful pieces for our other symbolic moments.
 These songs should enhance the intimacy of these special rituals.

-Consider the timing of each musical transition, ensuring your musicians can adapt to the natural flow of events.
+3. Consider the timing of each musical transition to ensure your musicians can adapt to the natural flow of events.

 Live Music Vs DJ

-When choosing between a live band and a DJ for your wedding, consider that bands typically cost around £4,300, while DJs average £1700, making DJs a more budget-friendly option.
+When choosing between a live band and a DJ for your wedding, consider that professional four-piece bands typically cost £1,200-£1,800, whilst DJs average £500-£1,000, making DJs a more budget-friendly option that still delivers excellent entertainment value.

-Your choice will significantly impact the atmosphere of your celebration, as live bands create an energetic, concert-like experience while DJs offer versatility and continuous music flow.
+Your choice will significantly impact the atmosphere of your celebration, as live bands create an energetic, concert-like experience, while DJs offer versatility and continuous music.

 Reflect on how each option aligns with your vision.
 For example, a band's authentic live performance better suits a classic, traditional wedding, while a DJ's extensive music library and mixing abilities better suit a contemporary celebration.